What is it and why should I do it?

 To gain an S for any VCE subject you need to demonstrate that you have met the unit outcomes.
 In Visual Communication Design you will meet the unit outcomes through the completion of coursework and assessment tasks.

-Outcome 3 - On completion of this unit the student should be able to apply design thinking in preparing a brief with two communication needs for a client, undertaking research and generating a range of ideas relevant to the brief
+- Outcome 3: On completion of this unit the student should be able to identify two communication needs for a client, prepare a brief and develop design ideas, while applying the VCD design process and design thinking strategies.